Nurturing Young Minds, Empowering Families

 Early Childhood Supports and Services (ECSS)

-About the Program
+About The Program

 The Early Childhood Supports and Services (ECSS) program offers compassionate, family-centered care for children aged zero to five facing challenges like behavioral issues, trauma, or developmental delays.
 Through personalized support and evidence-based therapies, ECSS helps families build strong, healthy foundations for lifelong well-being.
+ECSS is built on the understanding that children develop within the context of their families.
+From the very first point of contact, a Program Support Specialist or Community Health Worker greets families, explains the program, and ensures caregivers feel heard, supported, and empowered.

 Who it serves: